hghcomphys/hghcomphys.github.io/index.md

 I'm a research scientist at IMEC, working on computational methods for drug discovery.
 I am also interested in developing open-source scientific software.
 Before, I worked at VITO as an HPC engineer and data Scientist, focusing on deep learning for image analysis and domain-specific language models.
 I also managed HPC systems and developed expertise in GPU computing and low-level performance optimization.
 During my PhD and postdoctoral research, I used molecular dynamics simulations to study the structural and dynamical properties of nano-membranes for water filtration applications.

-On this blog, you'll find my openly shared technical notes and coding examples for the most part about _molecular simulations, _high-performance computing_, and _machine learning_.
+On this site, you'll find my openly shared technical notes and coding examples for the most part about _molecular simulations_, _high-performance computing_, and _machine learning_.

 Hope you find them useful and having fun too :)